- Ph.D., Texas A&M University

 - Intersections of gender, identity and work

-Katherine Hampsten, Ph.D, is an associate professor of communication studies.
+Katherine Hampsten, Ph.D, is a professor of communication studies.
 During her time at St. Mary’s, she has served in multiple capacities, including Assistant Department Chair, Graduate Program Director, Academic Assessment Coordinator and Assistant Dean.
 Hampsten’s scholarship and teaching focus on intersections of communication, gender and work.

 She has presented dozens of conference papers at national and regional conferences, including those receiving top paper and panel recognition from the National Communication Association and Central States Communication Association.
 In 2016, the St. Mary’s Alumni Association awarded her the Distinguished Faculty Award for Excellence in Teaching.
 Currently, Hampsten is preparing a textbook (forthcoming 2023) titled Communicating Online: Theories and Applications.